Welcome to Beerup Law!

 Missouri criminal law holds that a person is considered to be in possession of a controlled substance if, with knowledge of the presence and nature of a substance, they have actual or constructive possession of the substance.
 This may seem straightforward at first glance, but there is a lot going on here.
 Critically, it means that having possession of drugs does not mean that you are guilty of possessing drugs if you were not aware of the presence of the drugs or did not know of the nature of the drugs.
 An experienced criminal defense lawyer can sometimes make a case based on this.
 Additionally, laws regarding constructive possession are complicated and filled with subtleties that often allow for a good defense.

 Actual possession is relatively easy to understand.
 Missouri law says that a person has actual possession if they have a substance on their person or within easy reach and convenient control.
-The most common real world example of this is when police find drugs in someone's pocket or purse.
-Actual possession cases are hard for a defense lawyer to fight just on the basis of possession; often they must focus on search, knowledge or testing issues.
+The most common real-world example of this is when police find drugs in someone's pocket or purse.
+Actual possession cases are hard for a defense lawyer to fight just on the basis of possession; often they must focus on search, knowledge, or testing issues.

 According to Missouri law §195.010 (34) a person who, although not in actual possession, has the power and the intention at a given time to exercise dominion or control over the substance either directly or through another person or persons is in constructive possession of it.
 In simpler terms, if you do not have the drugs on your person but the police can prove that they are yours, you are in constructive possession.
 Here is a hypothetical example: you live alone and the police are serving a search warrant because you sold cocaine to an undercover officer.
 They find cocaine in a locked safe in the basement and the key is in your pocket.
-The drugs are not in your actual possession, but the police are going to have an awful strong case for constructive possession.
+The drugs are not in your actual possession, but the police are going to have an awfully strong case for constructive possession.
 Additionally, many constructive possession cases are proven by the defendant admitting to possession of drugs not under their actual control.

 Case law provides some insight into the ways the state can prove constructive possession.
 In State v.
 Purlee 839 S.W.
 2d at 588 the court says that “(a)bsent proof of actual possession, constructive possession may be shown when other facts buttress an inference of defendant's knowledge of the presence of the controlled substance.”
 So, the state must give facts that prove that someone knew the drugs were present to get a conviction.
 They must also, at a minimum, prove that the person had access to and control of the area where the drugs were found and, if more than one person had access, additional evidence connecting the accused with the drugs must be provided.
 In general, the state must show that a “totality of the facts reasonably considered” would lead to a conclusion that the defendant knew of and had control of the drugs.